Hair

 1968/1988: RCA 1150-2-RC

-And enjoying it means dancing around like a spastic apache to Donna, bumping and grinding with all appropriate moves to Black Boys/White Boys, thrashing to Electric Blues, self-pityingly crooning along with Easy To Be Hard, and especially trying to keep up with the lyric-pastiche singalong trip of Aint Got No (Reprise) which, even with a copy of the script at hand, is mighty goddamned hard and I think would make an excellent base for a stop-motion-animation video along the lines of Peter Gabriels Sledgehammer, actually.
+And enjoying it means dancing around like a spastic apache to Donna, bumping and grinding with all appropriate moves to Black Boys/White Boys, thrashing to Electric Blues, self-pityingly crooning along with Easy to Be Hard, and especially trying to keep up with the lyric-pastiche singalong trip of Aint Got No (Reprise) which, even with a copy of the script at hand, is mighty goddamned hard and I think would make an excellent base for a stop-motion-animation video along the lines of Peter Gabriels Sledgehammer, actually.

-Comments © 2005 Mark Ellis Walker, except as noted, and no claim is made to the images and quoted lyrics.
+Comments © 20052017 Mark Ellis Walker, except as noted, and no claim is made to the images and quoted lyrics.